bsaiteja447/mutual-funds-analytics-dashboard/README.md

 # Mutual Funds Analytics Dashboard 📊
 ## Overview

-This project is an interactive Power BI dashboard for analyzing mutual fund performance, fund categories, returns, and investment insights.
+The Mutual Funds Analytics Dashboard is an interactive Power BI project developed to analyze mutual fund performance, risk, returns, and fund categories.
+The dashboard leverages Power Query for data transformation and DAX for calculations to deliver meaningful insights through interactive visualizations and KPI cards.
+It helps investors and analysts compare fund performance, identify top-performing categories, and support data-driven investment decisions.

 ## Features
 - Executive Summary Dashboard